sharkwouter/minigalaxy/README.md

 The following changes still need to be made:

-* Migrate from unzip commands to libzip
+* ~~Migrate from unzip commands to zipfile~~ Not desirable, since zipfile doesn't preserve permissions
 * Create a Gtk.Application class which is called first
 * Move download and install locations
 * Create settings window